Diversity Promotion

 Flexible Work System

-Employees can take a maximum of 25 days of accumulated leave for objectives, such as self-development, community activities, nursing, marriage, bereavement, or spouse childbirth, and also for treatment of non-work-related injuries and illnesses, and other conditions, including infertility.
+Employees may take a maximum of 25 days of accumulated annual leave for specific purposes such as self-development, community activities, treatment of non-work-related injuries and illnesses (including fertility treatment), childcare, family care, nursing care, marriage, bereavement, or spouse childbirth.

 Annual paid vacation